 Virginia Chen Wells

-In addition to touring with the TSO, Virginia has toured South America as a member of the Canadian Chamber Ensemble; she has participated in the Edinburgh Festival as a member of the Canadian Opera Company Orchestra, and has held a residency with her string trio at the Pacific Rim Festival in the Pacific Rim National Park, British Columbia.
-In 1987, Ginny worked with legendary conductors Leonard Bernstein and Sergiu Celibidache at the Schleswig-Holstein Musik Festival.
+In addition to touring with the TSO, Virginia toured South America as a member of the Canadian Chamber Ensemble and participated in the Edinburgh Festival as a member of the Canadian Opera Company Orchestra.
+Prior to joining the TSO, Ginny worked with legendary conductors Leonard Bernstein and Sergiu Celibidache at the Schleswig-Holstein Musik Festival.